charleswasaway/charleswasaway/README.md

 Next time, don’t stay anonymous if you’re just going to be an asswipe.
 You could have politely asked me why I had both flags listed, and I would have explained.
 Yes, I’ll admit I hadn’t posted a full clarification before your comment, but that doesn’t make it acceptable.

 My Pronouns Page already states that I’m currently questioning my sexuality, though I could have been more specific.
-That note was there before I made any updates.
+That note was there before I made any updates to that specific page.

 PLEASE READ MY PRONOUNS PAGE BEFORE SAYING SOMETHING LIKE THIS.